 Principle: reading the incision

-The correct observed thickness for the 1X, 2X, or 4X position of the grinder will be the number of hashmarks observed divided by 1, 2, or 4 respectively, and multiplied by the measurement units of the inspecting reticle of each hashmark space: 1 mil; 20µm, or 50µm.
+The thickness for the 1X, 2X, or 4X position of the Dremel on the positioning block will be the number of hashmarks counted divided by 1, 2, or 4 respectively, and multiplied by the measurement units of the inspecting reticle of each hashmark space: 1 mil; 20µm, or 50µm.

 A measuring demonstration